tomalatomas/munifi_notes/README.md

 ![](images/lecture2/party.png)

+---

-#### Organization Hierarchies
+### Organization Hierarchies

 Companies have usually hierarchical organization structure (Operation Unit has Regions, Region has Divisions, Division has Sales Offices)
 ![](images/lecture2/orghier0.png)

+Without pattern, when changing a single unit, changes in model are required.

 Pattern uses recursive relationships
 ![](images/lecture2/orghier.png)
 This allows very easy changes on organization structure.
-Without pattern, changes in model are required.
 With pattern, only new subclasses and rules are required
 ![](images/lecture2/orghier1.png)

 The danger with the recursive relationship is that it allows a division to be part of a sales office - we need to specify which type is above and below which => sub-classes and constraints are introduced (as shown in the image)

+---

-#### Multiple Organization Hierarchies
+### Multiple Organization Hierarchies

 ![Alt text](images/lecture2/unistructure.png)